tctctctc/osx_server_enhancements/README.md

 In addition to compiling these resources, it will update your php.ini file to load these extensions.

-These extensions were designed to be used in conjunction with OS X Server but that is not require.
+These extensions were designed to be used in conjunction with OS X Server but that is not required.
 Notably absent from this is an installer for MySQL which can be obtained and installed from mysql.org directly and installed.

 For more information on this repository, please visit: